Huang-Libo/Notebook/Swift/LanguageGuide/Properties.md

 > **NOTE**:
 >
-> Unlike stored instance properties, you must always give stored type properties a default value.
+> Unlike stored instance properties, you must always give stored type properties a **default value**.
 This is because the type itself doesn’t have an initializer that can assign a value to a stored type property at initialization time.
 >
-> Stored type properties are lazily initialized on their first access.
-They’re guaranteed to be initialized only once, even when accessed by multiple threads simultaneously, and they don’t need to be marked with the `lazy` modifier.
+> Stored type properties are lazily initialized on their first access. **They’re guaranteed to be initialized only once, even when accessed by multiple threads simultaneously**, and they don’t need to be marked with the `lazy` modifier.

 ### 6.1.
 Type Property Syntax